kitnato/neverquest/src/data/manual.md

 Default: on.

-### Confirmation of risky choices

-Toggles between hiding and showing modals that confirm certain choices that are seen to be detrimental to gameplay for a beginner, such as leaving the [caravan](#caravan) when not purchasing anything from the [merchant](#merchant) in the first few levels.

-Default: on.

 ### Auto-equip new gear

 Toggles the automatic equipping of [weapons](#weapons), [armor](#armor) and [shields](#shields) once they are acquired.
 Cannot be set to off until the [knapsack](#knapsack) is acquired.